aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 System.out.println(b); //=> false
 ```

-This can be helpful when checking if conditions exist, are undefined, or if variables don't hold value.
+This can be helpful when checking if conditions exist or are undefined, or if variables don't hold value.

 ## Guided Practice: Boolean or Logical Operators (15 mins)